 eXtreme Gridiron League (XGL) Rules & Regulations

 General Setup: 32 Teams, Regular Rosters League with Salary Cap ON - You must Create a Coach - No stock coaches allowed.
+The settings will be All Madden on Simulation mode with 7 minute quarters.

 Stock Playbooks: For each game, you must choose a stock offensive and defensive playbook.
 Custom playbooks are not allowed for league games in this league.
 Any book that comes with the game and hasn't been edited is considered stock, including books like Run Heavy, Multiple D, etc.